dgwatkins/wcml/readme.txt

 = Minimum versions for WPML and modules =

-WooCommerce Multilingual checks that the following versions of WPML and their components are active:
+WooCommerce Multilingual checks that the required components are active and up to date.

-* WPML Multilingual CMS       - 4.0
-* WPML String Translation     - 2.8
-* WPML Translation Management - 2.6

-Without having all these running, WooCommerce Multilingual will not be able to run.
+If the checks fail, WooCommerce Multilingual will not be able to run.

 == Installation ==